Let’s set the scene: You are hunched over your laptop or phone, your head leaning forward as if trying to peek into the screen’s soul.

 The reduced circulation not only decreases oxygen but also limits the delivery of nutrients crucial for brain health.

-Over time, this can lead to symptoms like headaches, dizziness, brain fog, and even cognitive decline.
+Over time, this can lead to symptoms like tension headaches, dizziness, brain fog, and even cognitive decline.

 The Domino Effect: Neck Tension, Vessel Compression, and Reduced Oxygen

-Forward head posture is not just a neck problem; it has a cascading effect on your entire body.
+Forward head posture (FHP) is more than just a neck issue; it sets off a chain reaction that affects the entire body.
+Here’s how it happens:

 Meet Jane, a 30-year-old graphic designer.

-Jane spent hours each day hunched over her computer, her head pushed forward in concentration.
+Jane (a resident of California) spent hours each day hunched over her computer, her head pushed forward in concentration.

 She often felt tired, had difficulty focusing, and experienced frequent headaches.